 ADDI Program through U.S. Housing and Urban Development (HUD)

-For low-income first-time homebuyers who cannot afford a down payment and closing costs for a single-family home or for rehabilitation assistance on a home purchased with ADDI assistance, the HUD program American Dream Downpayment Initiative (ADDI) may be appropriate for you.
+For low-income first-time homebuyers who cannot afford a down payment and closing costs for a single-family home or rehabilitation assistance on a home purchased with ADDI assistance, the HUD program American Dream Downpayment Initiative (ADDI) may be appropriate for you.

 The amount of assistance through ADDI may not exceed $10,000 or six percent of the purchase price of the home, whichever is greater.
 If funds are for rehabilitation to the residence, the repairs must be completed within one year of home purchase.